Build Your Core Strength For A Healthy And Pain Free Back

 And doing them now feels as natural a part of my daily routine as cleaning my teeth.

-So make sure you give your spine the help, strength and support it needs by strengthening your core muscles.
+So make sure you give your spine the help, protection, and support it needs by strengthening your core muscles.